 In 1997 he joined ClubCorp at Teal Bend Golf Club.
 During his six-year tenure, he developed the leadership qualities and business acumen that led to his first club manager position.
 “My management philosophy is simple: follow through and meet commitments.”

 StoneTree Golf Club was Michael’s next general manager position where the challenges of high end daily fee golf during the post 9/11 years enabled him to sharpen his yield management and cost containment skills such that he maintained net income margins even through declining rounds.
 The development of a self-sufficient, professional team at this elite property is a tribute to his overall management abilities.

 Michael joined CourseCo in 2005 as a Senior Operations Manager.
 His continued dedication and success in developing management teams, strong business ethics and disciplined approach to financial performance quickly led to his becoming an owner and then President/CEO of CourseCo.

-Tom Isaak, Founder
+Tom Isaak, Founder and Chairman